- Extended Learning

 - All students are required to complete a Nursing Consortium background check and drug screen prior to their first nursing clinical course.
 An additional background check and drug screen may be required by the School of Nursing at a later time during the program.
 Students are required to have a negative urine drug screening and background check which includes a state, county, and federal screening.
 This background check is accessed by the clinical agencies for approval for clinical placement.
 If a student receives a dilute reading on his/her drug screen results, then the student is required to go back and re-test within a twenty-four hour time period.
 Failure to comply with this requirement will result in dismissal from the program.

-- Applicants for Licensure by Examination in the state of California must take the National Council Licensure Examination (NCLEX-RN).
+- In accordance with the California Board of Registered Nursing regulations, a person with a history of certain offenses may not qualify to be licensed as a registered nurse.
+Conditionally admitted nursing students are strongly urged to consider this requirement prior to investing substantial time in a nursing program if it appears that past criminal acts or convictions may jeopardize a student’s eligibility for licensure in the practice of nursing.
+Applicants for Licensure by Examination in the state of California must take the National Council Licensure Examination (NCLEX-RN).
 The California Board of Registered Nursing requires a Live Scan fingerprint application as part of the application process.
 The Live Scan includes a State (DOJ) and Federal (FBI) level criminal history record check.
 Please access http://www.rn.ca.gov/pdfs/enforcement/appdocs.pdf for additional information.

 - Some clinical sites will require students to complete a Live Scan clearance.
 If the student does not clear the Live Scan clearance then s/he may not be permitted to attend the clinical rotation.
 The student risks dismissal from the program should this occur.